kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ## Request Examples

-Manage credentials for accessing a given service through the bindings' HTTP endpoints.
+You can manage credentials for accessing a given service through the bindings' HTTP endpoints.
 The API includes all subpaths of `v2/service_instances/<service_id>/service_bindings` and follows the OSB API specification.
 However, the requests are limited to PUT, GET, and DELETE methods.
 Bindings can be rotated by subsequent calls of a DELETE method for an old binding, and a PUT method for a new one.
 The implementation supports synchronous operations only.
 All requests are idempotent.
 The `create binding` requests are configured to time out after 15 minutes.

 > **NOTE**: All endpoints can be found in the KEB [Swagger Documentation]( https://kyma-env-broker.cp.stage.kyma.cloud.sap/#/Bindings)